osuskinstoragespace/osu-skin-storage-space/skins.md

 # [Cookiezi 22.x](https://casey.s-ul.eu/XovjoL7U)
 back when i tried to recreate the whitecat cookiezi skin before knowing that there was a download link for it
-edited out some of the anime and changed the cursor
+edited out some of the anime and changed the cursor, sectionpass and sectionfail images replaced with photos of kermit the frog
 ~~shoutout whitecat~~ blame seouless
 ![](https://cdn.discordapp.com/attachments/250036064973094912/995637495742087189/screenshot110.jpg)